nishamuktewar/altus-lda-example/README.md

 ### Get Data

 This example requires the complete Project Gutenberg archive.
 While the public domain text can be copied from the project mirrors, it's very large.
-A compressed archive with only the text files can be downloaded, decompressed, and uploaded to a directory like `/user/ds/gutenberg` on HDFS as follows:
+A compressed archive of only the text files can be downloaded, decompressed, and uploaded to a directory like `/user/ds/gutenberg` on HDFS as follows:

 ```bash